silvercircle/nvim/README.md

 This is my growing and constantly changing configuration directory for Neovim.
 The repository contains two branches with different setups.

 - The `main` branch.
-This is a bleeding edge setup using native LSP, CMP (for autocompletion), NeoTree (as NERDTree replacement), luasnip and Glance.
+This is a bleeding edge setup using native LSP, CMP (for completion), NeoTree (as NERDTree replacement), luasnip and Glance.
 This is about 90% LUA and some tiny remains of Vimscript.
 The majority of plugins in use are written in LUA.
 The color theme is still an old Vimscript theme, but almost everything else is LUA.